altfatterz/learning-spring/vault-agent-sidecar-injector/README.md

 $ open http://localhost:8200/ui
 ```

-- Add the databases connection details into Vault
+### Add the databases connection details into Vault (using the /secret secret engine)

 ```bash
 $ kubectl exec -it my-vault-0 -- sh